Prices falling in expensive cities

 As of June, 2.7% of outstanding debt was in some stage of delinquency, amounting to $435 billion in arrears.
 That may sound like a lot, but it’s a decline of two percentage points from pre-pandemic numbers.

 On top of that, rising home prices has translated into increased equity for homeowners.
-Although home prices have started to decline slightly, by the end of the second quarter, mortgage holders held $11.5 trillion in tappable equity — a 10th consecutive high, according to Black Knight, a mortgage technology and data provider.
+Although home prices have started to decline, by the end of September, mortgage holders held nearly $11.5 trillion in tappable equity — with home values in the country’s largest 50 markets still up 19% to 66% compared to the start of the pandemic, according to Black Knight, a mortgage technology and data provider.

 For those who fear a repeat of the 2008 financial crisis that rocked American banks, take heart.
 Even the economic perils of the pandemic left many homeowners relatively unscathed.